wp-plugins/widget-wrangler/README.txt

 Widget Wrangler comes with built in shortcode support for each widget.
 To show a single widget in a content area, use the shortcode pattern of [ww_widget id={post_id}]. ie. [ww_widget id=240] where 240 is the post_id of the widget.

-= How do I find out a wdiget's post ID? =
+= How do I find out a widget's post ID? =

 A widget's post ID is displayed in the 'Options' panel when editing that widget.